 An oral hearing was held at which the Appellant submitted that the proposal included an area of deforestation and is thus a class of project covered by Annex II of the EU EIA Directive.
-They further submitted that National legislation did not provide sufficient protection for birds in line with EU legislation.
+They further submitted that National legislation, in particular the Wildlife Act, did not provide sufficient protection for birds in line with EU legislation.
 The Appellant did not submit any evidence regarding species that related to the specific decision under appeal.
-They contended that the licence conditions were not sufficient to protect the qualifying interests of the SPA and that the protocol agreed with the NPWS was out of date.
-The Applicant submitted that the proposal does not include any deforestation or land use change while noting that the application did include small unplanted areas.
-They suggested that their environmental officers undertake routine assessment of felling and other proposals, including considerations of habitats, and had considered the site and did not identify any risk to European sites.
-They also suggested that they are in regular contact with local regulators including the NPWS.
+The Appellant suggested that the DAFM had provided to them an additional pre-screening report and Natura Impact Statement undertaken by the Applicants after the issuing of the licence.
+The Applicant submitted that additional screening had been undertaken following changes to their procedures and that under new procedures they might have submitted that the application should proceed to appropriate assessment.
+These documents were not provided to the FAC.
+They contended that the proposal does not include any deforestation or land use change while noting that the application did include small unplanted areas.
+They suggested that their environmental officers undertake routine assessment of felling and other proposals, including considerations of habitats.
 The DAFM reasserted their contention that the proposal does not include a class of project covered by the EIA Directive or National legislation.
-They submitted that their protocols were developed with ecologists and the NPWS and that they are satisfied that they were acceptable in this case.
-They suggested that an error had occurred in documenting the appropriate assessment report and determination and that a draft report had been prepared prior to the licence being issued and that the report was "signed off" and finalised on the 17th February 2020.
-They stated that a copy of the draft was not available but that it contained the same content as the final report.

 In addressing the grounds of appeal, the FAC considered, in the first instance, the contention that the proposed development should have been addressed in the context of the EIA Directive.
 The EU EIA Directive sets out, in Annex I a list of projects for which EIA is mandatory.
 Annex II contains a list of projects for which member states must determine through thresholds or on a case by case basis (or both) whether or not EIA is required.
 Neither afforestation nor deforestation are referred to in Annex I. Annex II contains a class of project specified as "initial afforestation and deforestation for the purpose of conversion to another type of land use" (Class 1 (d) of Annex II).
 The Irish Regulations, in relation to forestry licence applications, require the compliance with the EIA process for applications relating to afforestation involving an area of more than 50 Hectares, the construction of a forest road of a length greater than 2000 metres and any afforestation or forest road below the specified parameters where the Minister considers such development would be likely to have significant effects on the environment.
 The felling of trees, as part of a forestry operation with no change in land use, does not fall within the classes referred to in the Directive, and is similarly not covered by the Irish regulations (S.I.
 191 of 2017).
-The decision under appeal relates to a licence for the felling and replanting of an area of 14.92 ha.
-The FAC does not consider that the proposal comprises deforestation for the purposes of land use change and neither that it falls within the classes included in the Annexes of the EIA Directive or considered for EIA in Irish Regulations.
+The decision under appeal relates to a licence for the felling and replanting of an area of 18.25 ha.
+The FAC does not consider that the proposal comprises deforestation for the purposes of land use change and neither that it falls within any classes included in the Annexes of the EIA Directive or considered for EIA in Irish Regulations.